mbforbes/website-3/about.md

 ## Now

-As of May 2024, I'm working on bootstrapping a small software business.
+As of June 2024, I'm working on bootstrapping a small software business called _Least Significant Bit._
-My first product, a game called [Talk to Me Human](https://talktomehuman.com/) is finally out in early access after ten months.
-It will probably take me a few more months to do the full release.
+My first product, a game called [**Talk to Me Human**](https://talktomehuman.com/) is out now in early access.
+This month, I'm focusing on marketing, which is challenging and fascinating.
+I'm also finally getting my monthly digest back up and running!
-Right now the garden of this website is pretty desolate, so I'm excited to plant new seeds.
+But the garden of this website is pretty desolate, so I'm excited to plant new seeds.
-I also need to get my monthly digest back up and running.

 ## Testimonials